doelab/doelab.github.io/_posts/2024-07-31-ServerUseGuide.md

 srun_triton
 ```

-For more advanced users, customize your shell configuration files to suit your specific needs."
+For more advanced users, customize your shell configuration files to suit your specific needs.